aayushabhatt288/ADVANCED-RETAIL-SALES-FORECASTING-AND-INVENTORY-OPTIMIZATION-/README.md

 ---
 ### 📌 Overview

-This project provides an end-to-end solution for retail sales forecasting and inventory optimization using machine learning techniques.
-It includes data preprocessing, exploratory data analysis, predictive modeling and an interactive Streamlit dashboard for sales prediction.
-The system also generates inventory recommendations, such as Economic Order Quantity (EOQ), Safety Stock, and Reorder Point, to support efficient retail decision-making.
+This project develops a machine learning-based retail sales forecasting system that predicts future sales using historical retail data and key outlet features.
+It also supports inventory optimization by recommending reorder quantities, safety stock and reorder points to improve inventory management and reduce overstocking and stockouts.

 ---
 ## ✨ Features